networkservicemesh/networkservicemesh/docs/guide-kind.md

 node/nsm-control-plane untainted
 ```

-As seen on the last lines, to point your `kubectl` command to the new cluster one shoudl run:
+As seen on the last lines, to point your `kubectl` command to the new cluster one should run:

 ```shell
 export KUBECONFIG="$(kind get kubeconfig-path --name="nsm")"